England, Wales and Northern Ireland aerial photography

 The Italian National Collection of Aerial Photography: This collection contains Allied / Axis aerial photography from the Second World War.

-Imperial War Museum: The Photograph Archive at the Imperial War Musuem holds the largest collection of British aerial photography from the First World War.
+Imperial War Museum: The Photograph Archive at the Imperial War Museum holds the largest collection of British aerial photography from the First World War.
 It also holds selected aerial photography from the Second World War onwards.

 Lantmäteriet: The national mapping agency of Sweden holds aerial photography of the country from the late 1920's onwards.